brentgreeff/mono-example/README.md

 Changes to the front end & changes to the backend can be made on the same branch, merged at the same time & deployed simultaneously.

-Nginx can be used as a reverse proxy, - multiple applications will appear externally no different to a single applications.
+Nginx can be used as a reverse proxy, - multiple applications will appear externally no different to a single application.